2011 Egyptian revolution: Under the Supreme Council of the Armed Forces

 17 December 2011: The Institute d'Egypte caught fire during clashes between protesters and Egyptian military; thousands of rare documents burned.

 23 January 2012: Democratically elected representatives of the People's Assembly met for the first time since Egypt's revolution, and the Supreme Council of the Armed Forces gave them legislative authority.

-24 January: Field Marshal Hussein Tantawi said that the decades-old state of emergency would be partially lifted the following day.
+24 January: Field Marshal Tantawi said that the decades-old state of emergency would be partially lifted the following day.

 12 April: An administrative court suspended the 100-member constitutional assembly tasked with drafting a new Egyptian constitution.

 23–24 May: First round of voting in the first presidential election since Hosni Mubarak was deposed.

 31 May: The decades-long state of emergency expired.

 2 June: Mubarak and his former interior minister Habib al-Adli were sentenced to life in prison because of their failure to stop the killing during the first six days of the revolution.
 The former president, his two sons and a business tycoon were acquitted of corruption charges because the statute of limitations had expired.
 Six senior police officials were also acquitted for their role in the killing of demonstrators, due to lack of evidence.

 8 June: Political factions tentatively agreed to a deal to form a new constitutional assembly, consisting of 100 members who will draft the new constitution.

 12 June: When the Egyptian parliament met to vote for members of a constitutional assembly dozens of secular MPs walked out, accusing Islamist parties of trying to dominate the panel.